Current non-executive and executive members of the company board.

 Peter Lauener joined the Company as Interim Chief Executive and Accounting Officer in November 2017.

-Prior to joining SLC, Peter was Chief Executive and Accounting Officer of the Education Funding Agency (EFA) which was formed in April 2012 and Chief Executive of the Skills Funding Agency (SFA) from in November 2014.
+Prior to joining SLC, Peter was Chief Executive and Accounting Officer of the Education Funding Agency (EFA) which was formed in April 2012 and Chief Executive of the Skills Funding Agency (SFA) in November 2014.
 Peter held both roles concurrently and had separate accountability for each agency’s budget.
 He was also Chief Executive of the Institute for Apprenticeships.
+On March 1 2018 he was appointed as Chair of the Newcastle College Group, a group of further education colleges and independent learning providers in England.

 Deputy Chief Executive and Chief Customer Officer, Executive Director Product Development and Digital Customer